JefClaes/blog/content/post/2012-07-08-htmlhelper-to-generate-a-top-level-menu-for-areas.md

 slug = "2012-07-08-htmlhelper-to-generate-a-top-level-menu-for-areas"
 published = 2012-07-08T19:10:00+02:00
 author = "Jef Claes"
-tags = [ "CodeSnippets", "ASP.NET MVC", "CSS", "ASP.NET",]
+tags = [ "code",]
+url = "2012/07/htmlhelper-to-generate-top-level-menu.html"
 +++
 Last week, we had to set up a new ASP.NET MVC web application, using a somewhat customized [Twitter Bootstrap](http://twitter.github.com/bootstrap/) build.
 Because the application has multiple functional contexts, we divided it in multiple parts using areas.
 Since these areas were a one-to-one mapping with the top-level menu items, we tried abstracting the creation of the menu items, ánd the management of setting the active item, into an HtmlHelper.